joseneto/fusionwebapp/README.md

 $ mvn exec:java -Dexec.args="-m=Person -np"
 ```

-The code generator is free and is in the package scaffold.generate, feel free to customize it on your need.
+The code generator is free and opensource, it is in the package scaffold.generate, feel free to customize whenever you need.

 ##Why use FusionWebApp

-There are several frameworks with the same proposal of agile development, which brings FusionWebApp novelty is freedom within your project, because it is built on everything that is being used more.
+There are several frameworks with the same proposal of agile/rapid development, which brings FusionWebApp novelty is freedom within your project, because it is built on everything that is being used more.
 Here you increase your good skills, change that is needed and has complete mastery of your project.
 FusionWebApp does the hard work that the entire setup is based on best practices for development and also productivity of Ruby on Rails.